Difference Between Method Overloading and Method Overriding

 Method OverloadingMethod Overriding

-Inheritance is optionalInheritance required
+Inheritance is optionalInheritance is required.

 Can be done within a classAt least 2 classes are required